Andoyer construction for Hill and Delaunay variables: Abstract

 \section{Abstract}

-Andoyer variables are well known for the study of the rigid body dynamics.
-But these variables were derived by Andoyer through a procedure that can be also used to obtain the Delaunay variables of the Kepler problem without the use of Hamilton-Jacobi theory or non intuitive generating functions.
+Andoyer variables are well known for the study of rotational dynamics.
+These variables were derived by Andoyer through a procedure that can be also used to obtain the Hill variables of the Kepler problem.
+Andoyer construction can also forecast the Delaunay variables which canonicity is then obtained without the use of a generating function.